michaelarichard/logapp/README.md

 ```

-### or if k8s context is available. (edit skaffold.yaml is currently hardcoded to my domain/ingress)
+### or if k8s context is available.
+  edit skaffold.yaml, it is currently hardcoded to my domain/ingress.
+Left it up, feel free to test!
 ```
 # continuous deploy on edit, somtimes buggy and requires ctrl-d + rerun
 skaffold dev